Tag Archives: jewish

 • God Vs. Satan – DVD

 I doubt anyone could watch all the programs in one sitting.
-I am sure most Sunday Schools would love this set, and play the DVDs that are appropriate for children.
-Some adults might want to watch each video as it sparks their interest in a certain aspect of the Bible, like Mary of Nazareth or where the Bible has been banned.
+I am sure most Sunday Schools would love this Set and would play the appropriate DVDs for children.
+Some adults might want to watch each video as it sparks their interest in a particular aspect of the Bible, such as Mary of Nazareth or where the Bible has been banned.
 No matter how the programs are viewed, I am sure each person will appreciate the value of the production and become better educated about such an ancient book.

 Simon Wiesenthal Film Collection